Mac OS 10.12 Sierra is now supported for Pro Tools 12.6, 12.6 HD, and Eucon 3.5. More and more software and plugins now support macOS Sierra.

-We haven't had any specific complaints about Sierra with use of PLAY or our products, however I'm hearing of people having issues with it in various DAWs, which perhaps you are also hearing about.
-So nothing really report on our side, but I'm interested in reading your article before I even think about upgrading to it myself.
+We haven't had any specific complaints about Sierra with use of PLAY or our products, however, I'm hearing of people having issues with it in various DAWs, which perhaps you are also hearing about.
+So nothing really to report on our side, but I'm interested in reading your article before I even think about upgrading to it myself.

 Focusrite (Added 28th Sept)

 Focusrite have announced that most of their products are compatible with macOS Sierra at this time.

 - Clarett 2Pre, 4Pre, 8Pre & 8Pre X - Works with Sierra, however, there is a known issue with 5k Retina iMacs (model 17,1), please see this article

 - Red 4Pre - Works with Sierra, however, there is a known issue with 5k Retina iMacs (model 17,1), please see this article